Navigating Kansas’ No-Fault Insurance System After a Car Accident in Manhattan

 What Should I Do If the Other Driver Is Uninsured or Underinsured?

 If you are in a vehicle accident with an uninsured or underinsured driver in Manhattan or Junction City, Kansas law gives you important options.
 By state statute, your own insurance includes uninsured motorist (UM) and underinsured motorist (UIM) coverage.
 However, making a UM or UIM claim requires following strict timelines and procedures, and insurance companies may seek to minimize payouts.
 As experienced auto accident attorneys in Manhattan and Junction City, our firm helps you interpret your policy, submit required documentation, and ensures insurance carriers meet their obligations.
-We have successfully helped local residents pursue UC and UIM claims, handling both negotiations and legal filings to maximize your available compensation.
+We have successfully helped local residents pursue UM and UIM claims, handling both negotiations and legal filings to maximize your available compensation.

 Can I Recover Compensation for Pain & Suffering After a Car Accident?